nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 1. Ensure that you have Java `11` or above installed.
 2. Download the latest version of `Plan&Score` from [here](https://github.com/AY2021S1-CS2113T-W12-4/tp/releases).
-3. Run the program by entering `java -jar plan.jar` in your terminal.
+3. Run the program by entering `java -jar CS2113T-W12-4\ Plan\&Score.jar` in your terminal.
 4. You can exit the program by running `bye`.

 <!-- @@author Aliciaho -->